 Ten books for the tree lover in your life!

 Books offer a magical window into another world – and what better world to discover than the world of trees?!
 Throughout my life, art, storytelling and photography have helped me come closer to and understand the world of nature.
-So, with Christmas a mere few days away, I thought I’d share my list of ten books which would make perfect gifts for the tree-lover in your life.
+So I thought I’d share my list of ten books which would make perfect gifts for the tree-lover in your life.
 My personal favourite is No 10!